|

 You can

-2. To do this, right-click the file you want to run, select Properties,
+Pack 2.
+To do this, right-click the file you want to run, select Properties,

 then under the Compatibility tab select Windows XP SP2.
 This may